 Start on the Library Homepage by entering your search phrase into the All tab.

 Pro tip: Put quotation marks around phrases to ensure that the exact phrase is populated in the results and not the individual words.
 Also use AND to make sure two separate keywords or phrases are connected in the search results.
-Using AND in your search is an example of a Boolean search operator, click here to learn more about Boolean Search Operators.

 Once you run your initial search, you will notice that there are A LOT of results.